Caelence/DiscordMessageDeleter/README.md

 - Expand on the previously added feature by also giving the option for displaying servers.

 ## Going forward:
-As I have no implimented everything into this application that I want, I won't be adding anything for now.
+As I have now implimented everything into this application that I want, I won't be adding anything for now.
 That might/will change in the future, and any requests will be read.
 So, please submit suggestions if you have any.
 As of now, I just cannot think of ways to improve this.

 ## Suggestions:
 Please feel free to leave me any suggestions in the ``issues`` section on this repository.
 I'll be happy to try and impliment ideas submitted by other users.